 As a property owner, you’ve likely done your fair share of research on how to best navigate the tax code.
-Now that the tax code has been updated as of December, you’re probably wondering what the new changes mean for your particular set of circumstances, for both the short term and long term.
+Now that the tax code has been updated, you’re probably wondering what the new changes mean when you own property.
 Let’s reassess your game plan, whether you’re a middle-class homeowner, landlord, or investor.

 Good news if you have a business in real estate, especially for ‘pass-through’ businesses, whereby the tax is passed through to the owner from the business (sole proprietorships, S-corporations, partnerships, and limited liability companies).
-Real estate investors and landlords often set up LLCs, which are the most beneficial for their particular circumstances, as they provide privacy and asset protection.
+Real estate investors and landlords often set up LLCs, which are the most beneficial for their particular circumstances.
+After all, they provide privacy and asset protection.
 If you have a second home (or vacation home) that you rent out, setting up an LLC is also a smart option.

 The average couple or family that owns a home won’t see as rosy of a situation.
 Some deductions have been altered or lost, such as the lower mortgage deduction (from $1 million to $750,000) and interest on home equity loans ($10,000 max; unless the funds were used for home improvements).
 Additionally, there’s a new cap on state and local tax write-offs.
 The higher taxed states will be most affected.
 The upside is standard deduction has been doubled, however those that previously itemized will still see a loss.